salvatob/HicHacHoe/tech_doc.md

 - The AI module also provides a function to determine whether a board state is terminal

-Most important function exported from this module is `/src/AI/Minimax.getBestMove`.
+The most important function exported from the module `/src/AI/Minimax.hs` is `getBestMove`.
 Its signature is:
 ```haskell
 getBestMove :: (Board b) => (b -> Int) -> Int -> Int -> b -> Bool -> b